viamrobotics/docs/docs/ml/upload-model.md

 aliases:
   - /manage/data/upload-model/
   - /manage/ml/upload-model/
-description: "Upload a Machine Learning model to Viam to use it with the ML Model service."
+description: "Upload a Machine Learning model to the Viam registry to use it with the ML Model service."
 # SME: Steven B.
 ---